 Finally I tried it with my trusted skin Mama, Jen of Kawartha Cosmetic Clinic.
 I vlogged not just the process, but my skin after the treatment.
 I was surprised at how easy it was and how little down time I needed to heal.
 Watch the vlog and let me know what you think!

 Jen has graciously offered to give a treatment away to one of you!
-Comment below and let us know why you would like to WIN!
-If you don’t win but want to book an appointment or consultation you can call Kawartha Cosmetic Clinic at 705.
+Jack Johnson was the lucky winner of this giveaway!
+If you didn’t win but want to book an appointment or consultation you can call Kawartha Cosmetic Clinic at 705.
 745.5551.
 The cost for microneedling varies from location to location, but at Kawartha Cosmetic Clinic it is: $150 for face, $50 for neck, $75 for chest and price varies for body treatments depending on the length of time it takes to complete the treatment.

 Also if you haven’t already subscribed to my Youtube Channel, I would LOVE it if you would!
 Simply click HERE to subscribe!